PedroLeale/Hybrid-DataStructure/README.md

 # Hybrid-DataStructure
-A hybrid data structure focused for bitcoin forensic
+A hybrid data structure to store Strings and &str, expected to be used for Heuristics for Bitcoin Forensics